 Our Mission

-Taos Journal of Poetry, an online journal of International Poetry, erupted from the minds of poets, editors, and co-founders Catherine Strisik and Veronica Golos in 2011.
+Taos Journal of Poetry, is an online journal of International Poetry, co-founded and edited by Catherine Strisik and Veronica Golos in 2011.
 For nine years we developed the journal into an internationally recognized publication of poetry with translations/ languages of origins from poets across the globe, including both educational essays, book reviews, interviews, and highly recognized artists’ and photographers’ artwork.
 In 2020, poet and educator, Robin Shawver held the reigns following closely Taos Journal’s mission.
-Now, after a two-year hiatus, Taos Journal of Poetry is again very much alive edited by co-founder Catherine Strisik who is assisted by a tremendous group of Editorial Advisors.
+Today, Taos Journal of Poetry is edited by Catherine Strisik who is assisted when in need by a tremendous group of Editorial Advisors.

 Seshat, whose image introduces the journal, is the Ancient Egyptian goddess of wisdom, knowledge, and writing.
 She was known by the epithet “Mistress of the House of Books” because she looked after the library of the gods and was the patron of all earthly libraries.
 She was also patron of all forms of writing.

-Taos Journal of Poetry is a non-profit organization.
+Taos Journal of Poetry is a 501 (c)(3) non-profit organization.
 Your continued tax-deductible contributions are greatly appreciated.

 Donate Here

-All rights to Taos Journal of Poetry, all issues, are reserved with Taos Journal of Poetry and Taos Journal of International Poetry & Art.
-No part of this publication may be reproduced or distributed in any form by any means, or stored in a database or retrieval system, without the prior written consent of Taos Journal of Poetry, including, but not limited to, any network or other electronic means of transmission, or broadcast for distance learning. ©Individual copyrights remain with writers, artists, and photographers for their respective work.
+All rights to Taos Journal of Poetry, all issues, are reserved with Taos Journal of Poetry and Taos Journal of International Poetry & Art. ©Individual copyrights remain with writers, artists, and photographers for their respective work.

 Editor